distortedfusion/blade-components/docs/10-components/button.md

 ## Rounding

-Customize the button rounding by supplying any of the `rounded-` classes.
+Customize the button rounding by adding any of the `rounded-` classes.

 ```blade-component-code
 <div class="flex justify-center">